-16. According to cell phone stats, between 2010 and 2015, suicide rates in teen girls have increased by 65%, with studies revealing a link to increased smartphone usage.
+16. According to cell phone stats, between 2010 and 2015, suicide rates for teen girls have increased by 65%, with studies revealing a link to increased smartphone usage.

-With so many teens having access to mobile phones at an increasingly young age and minimal supervision, it’s no wonder they suffer from being bullied by false beauty standards that exist on their screens.
+With so many teens having access to mobile phones at an increasingly young age with minimal supervision, it’s no wonder they suffer from being bullied by the false beauty standards that proliferate on their screens.

-Moreover, mobile phone addiction also promotes loneliness and depression, causing teens to feel like they do not have anyone to turn to when they have suicidal thoughts.
+Moreover, mobile phone addiction also promotes loneliness and depression, causing teens to feel like they don’t have anyone to turn to when they have suicidal thoughts.

 Symptoms of Nomophobia

-If you know anyone experiencing these symptoms, especially younger people, you should take immediate steps in monitoring their behavior and deciding whether or not to take measures in controlling their cell phone usage.
+If you know anyone experiencing these symptoms, especially younger people, you should take immediate steps to monitor their behavior and decide whether or not to take measures to limit their cell phone usage.

 - Panics when they can’t find their cell phones